-Answer: As I tell my Dallas patients, the aging process affects us all differently.
-That being said, it is very common for our patients to describe the changes around the eyes as some of the first signs they are looking older.
-There are many things that can alter the appearance of our eyes outside of simply aging.
-These may include environmental factors such as sun exposure, weight fluctuations, type and quality of skin, the presence of allergies, and your genetics.
+Many things can alter the appearance of our eyes outside of simply aging.
+These may include environmental factors such as sun exposure, weight fluctuations, the type and quality of your skin, the presence of allergies, and your genetics.
 Many of these things we simply cannot control.
-There are some that we can influence including sun exposure and weight stability.
-While the upper and lower lids can both be affected, they should be analyzed individually per patient to determine what may be the best options to improve one’s appearance.
-Considering eyelid surgery (blepharoplasty)?
-Younger and refreshed eyes can be achieved!
+However, we can influence some factors, including sun exposure and weight stability.

 The upper lids get heavier with time for a number of reasons:

-- Increase in skin – During the aging process, the skin can lose its elasticity.
+- Increase in skin: During the aging process, the skin loses its elasticity.
 We often think of this as it relates to the face or even our bodies.
-It also changes the characteristics of our eyelid skin causing more redundancy of our upper lids.
-If severe enough, it may even affect our vision, particularly in upward and outward gaze.
+It also changes the characteristics of our eyelid skin, causing more redundancy of our upper lids.
+If severe enough, this laxity may even affect our vision, particularly in the upward and outward gaze.

-- Deflation or loss of fat — We tend to lose fat in certain areas of the face as we grow older.
-The area around the eyes, particularly in the brow region can become deflated resulting in a lowering of the brow position, increasing the fullness in the upper lid.
+- Deflation or loss of fat: We tend to lose fat in certain areas of the face as we grow older.
+The area around the eyes, particularly in the brow region, can become deflated, resulting in a lowering of the brow position and increasing the fullness in the upper lid.

-The lower eyelids are a bit more complex than the upper lids and may have several things contribute to the aging process.
-During our examination, each of these factors are carefully analyzed to determine which are present and may benefit from surgical improvement.
+The lower eyelids are a bit more complex than the upper lids, with several factors often contributing to the aging process.
+During our examination, each of these factors is carefully analyzed to determine which is present and can be addressed with surgery.
 Here’s what may be discussed:

-- Increase in skin – Like the upper eyelids, the lower eyelid skin can lose its elasticity and become redundant.
-This can give us “crepe like skin” with fine lines or simply extra skin.
-The degree and type of skin excess helps us determine whether surgical excision or a laser would be best used for correction.
+- Increase in skin: Like the upper eyelids, the lower eyelid skin can lose its elasticity and become redundant.
+This can give us “crepe-like skin” with fine lines or simply extra skin.
+The degree and type of skin excess help us determine whether surgical excision or a laser would be best used for correction.

-- Baggy eyelids – The lower eyelids are often described as “baggy” as we age.
-There are a few reasons this becomes more prominent.
+- Baggy eyelids: The lower eyelids are often described as “baggy” as we age.
+There are a few reasons for this.
 First, we have fat that helps cushion our eye and protect it.
-With time, the thick membrane that supports becomes thinner and more attenuated.
-This results in visibility of the fat supporting the lower part of our eye.
-Additionally, we tend to lose fat along the eye socket bone and check making the fullness of the lower eyelid even more noticeable.
+With time, the thick membrane that supports it becomes thinner and more attenuated.
+This results in the visibility of the fat supporting the lower part of our eye.
+Additionally, we tend to lose fat along the eye socket bone, making the fullness of the lower eyelid even more noticeable.
 This results in an elongated appearance of the lower eyelid, highlighting the aging process.

-- Loss of fat on eye socket – As we discussed above, loss of fat along the bone of our eye socket can create a “hollow” appearance resulting in shadowing and a tired appearance.
+- Loss of fat on the eye socket: As we discussed above, loss of fat along the bone of our eye socket can create a “hollow” appearance, resulting in shadowing and a tired appearance.

 As a plastic surgeon in Dallas, I carefully analyze these areas of my patient’s eyes and determine the cause of the aged appearance.
 Here are a few examples of some treatment options: